 Clean Your Closet

 It’s decidedly less sexy, but you should probably clean out your closet.
-It’s what you would normally do every spring, right?
-Well, bring back some of that monotonous normalcy by sifting through your wares, reorganizing what you want to keep and donating the rest.
+It’s what you would normally do every year, right?
+Well, bring back some of that monotonous normalcy by sifting through your wares, reorganizing what you want to keep, and donating the rest.
 Structure things so your warmer weather getup is more accessible now that the seasons have changed.
 For nicer garments that you never wear but don’t want to donate, consider selling them online (maybe you could use a little extra cash right now).

 Really, you should.
 It’s satisfying.
-There are a lot of useful things you can craft with just the bits and ends lying around your house (in other words, you don’t need to visit your hardware store, which is probably closed anyway).
+There are a lot of useful things you can craft with just the bits and ends lying around your house (in other words, you don’t need to visit your hardware store, which may well be closed anyway).
 A birdhouse is easy and can be put together in well under an hour, but they’re fun to trick out through added rooms or custom paint jobs.
 Other relatively simple things to build include spice racks, wine bottle holders, mailboxes (make sure they adhere to federal standards), firewood compartments, picture frames, planters, and raised garden beds.

-Stretch out the process, if you have the time, by going into kid-mode and draw up some blueprints beforehand of whatever it is you’re making.
+Stretch out the process, if you have the time, by going into kid mode and draw up some blueprints beforehand of whatever it is you’re making.
 It’s a fun way to visualize things and envision little accents or improvements.